groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/web-to-word.md

         - icon: "far fa-file-WEB"
           title: " About WEB File Format"
           content: |
-            It takes a number of file types when building a webpage.
             Web file formats define the standards for development of webpages and are related to platform in which these are built.
 A complete website can be built consisting of static as well as dynamic webpages.
 Most modern websites are built on server side technology such as Active Server Pages (ASP) that are loaded and run on the web server.
 These also include cascading styling sheets (CSS) and scripting files used for the styling the overall look and feel of UI.
-Common web file extensions and their associate file formats include HTML (Hypertext Markup Language), ASP (Active Server Pages), and CSS (Cascading Style Sheets).

           link: "https://docs.fileformat.com/web/"

     format:
         # format loop
-        - icon: "far fa-file-WORD"
+        - icon: "far fa-file-word"
           title: " About WORD File Format"
           content: |
             A word processing file contains user information in plain text or rich text format.
 A plain text file format contains unformatted text and no font or page settings etc. can be applied.
 In contrast, a rich text file format allows formatting options such as setting fonts type, styles (bold, italic, underline, etc.), page margins, headings, bullets and numbers, and several other formatting features.
-The use of plain text files have reduced significantly with passage of time as there are more powerful computers and programs available to offer rich text files processing.
-Microsoft Word for Windows, Mac, iOS and Android is a powerful word processor that can open, read and edit such document file formats in addition to other text editors.
-Common plain text file extensions and associated file formats include TXT, CSV, while file extensions for rich text documents include DOCX, DOC and RTF.

           link: "https://docs.fileformat.com/word-processing/"